The Password Game: strategy & statistics

 Rule 12 (two-letter atomic symbol)

-Add He and remove it later if you need to.
+You could add any two-letter atomic symbol and remove it later if you need to.
+"He" is the smallest though.

 Rule 14 (Geoguessr)

-This doesn't disrupt any of the other rules since you can write the name of the country in all lowercase.
-But since I suggest starting the game over if you get certain chess puzzles, I figured I'd tell you how I get past this one.
+This doesn't disrupt any of the other rules, but since I suggest starting the game over if you get certain chess puzzles, I figured I'd tell you how I get past this one.
 I look around to see if I can find the names of any streets, businesses, websites, etc and search for them.
 Most of the locations with no writing are distinct landmarks, so I Google Lens those.

 Rule 15 (leap year)